NicoMincuzzi/go-webapp-startup/README.md

 Make a pull request...

 ## License
-Distributed under MIT License, please see license file within the code for more details.
+Distributed under Apache-2.0 License, please see license file within the code for more details.